Office InformationAddress Laborde Earles Injury Lawyers

 If you have suffered any personal injury, you should be sure to obtain prompt and thorough medical care to give yourself the best chance at a quick recovery.
-Afterwards, give a Lafayette personal injury lawyer a call to see if you might be eligible to collect for damages.
+Afterward, give a Lafayette personal injury lawyer a call to see if you might be eligible to collect compensation for your damages.